 A Radical Tradition: Völkisch Photographers of the German Reich

-This touring exhibition (and accompanying text) explores the work of three relatively unknown twentieth century German photographers - Hans Saebens (1895-1969), Hans Retzlaff (1902-1965) and Erich Retzlaff (1899-1993).
+This touring exhibition (and accompanying text) explored the work of three relatively unknown twentieth-century German photographers - Hans Saebens (1895-1969), Hans Retzlaff (1902-1965) and Erich Retzlaff (1899-1993).
 Their work was produced as part of the visual narrative of a National Socialist romanticism of the peasant and the ‘Heimat' – a study of Ethnos.
-Often what was visualised looked backwards through a blend of myth, legend, race science and occult currents to a divine origin of the 'Aryan' who had, it was suggested, emerged in a distant time from an Ultima Thule.
+Often what was visualised looked backwards through a blend of myth, legend, race science, and occult currents to a divine origin of the 'Aryan' who had, it was suggested, emerged in a distant time from an Ultima Thule.
 And, Janus-like, this work was part of an ideology that also looked forward to a rebirth, an epic palingenesis where, out of the dying decadent world, a new one would be forged in fire and blood.
 The fact that this German photography was ideological signifies that the work should be understood.
-The power of photography to form and direct public opinion, information and ideas has been well documented.
-Yet a self-conscious visual literacy, an informed understanding and respect for the influence that a constant exposure to the image can effect, is still remarkably uncommon even in our over-exposed, image saturated culture.
+The power of photography to form and direct public opinion, information, and ideas has been well documented.
+Yet a self-conscious visual literacy, an informed understanding and respect for the influence that a constant exposure to the image can effect, is still remarkably uncommon even in our over-exposed, image-saturated culture.
 Comprehending the power-potential of these images is as relevant today in our increasingly polarised world, as it was over 80 years ago.

 Manchester Central Library, Manchester, England - 4 March - 30 April 2019.

 Aberystwyth University, School of Art Galleries, Aberystwyth, Wales - 24 February - 1 May 2020.

 Further venues will be posted here should they ever arise.

 For a little more information on these photographers and former research see my old site